-We are excited to be running the Respectful Relationships program at St Mary's every even year (2024) with Resilience Project every odd year moving forward.
-We will still be incorporating the Resilience Project concepts daily with our school community (how to practise Gratitude.Empathy.Mindfulness) but by adding in Respectful Relationships will enhance how we teach students about Social & Emotional learning.
+We are excited to be running The Resilience Project at St Mary's every odd year (2025) with Respectful Relationships every even year moving forward.
+We incorporate both concepts daily with our school community (how to practise Gratitude.
+Empathy.
+Mindfulness) and add in the Respectful Relationships program to enhance how we teach students about Social & Emotional learning.